AbdoslamB/IBM_stock_price_forecast/README.md

 In this exercise, I analyzed the IBM stock adjusted close price.
 I checked which model returned the best MASE and RMSE results.

-The IBM stock adjusted prices are from <a href="https://finance.yahoo.com/quote/IBM/history/" target="_blank">Yahoo Finance</a> .
+The IBM stock adjusted prices are from <a href="https://finance.yahoo.com/quote/IBM/history/" target="_blank" rel="noopener noreferrer">Yahoo Finance</a> .

 ### Models
 - **Naïve Model**